 In her 1986 memoirs, Leora wrote that she’d been patching at the hospital since 1957–over 600 times.
 In 1982–at age 92–she was chairman of the Rebekah’s mending committee.

-The wedding gown didn’t survive, nor the green pongee or red and blue dotted swiss dresses, nor the treadle sewing machine.
+The wedding gown didn’t survive, nor the green pongee or the dotted swiss dresses, nor the treadle sewing machine.
 But the picture of Mrs. Connrardy’s spring 1910 sewing class is highly prized by Leora’s oldest granddaughter.